jun-uen0/articles/articles/create_fargate/create_fagate_en.md

 Good job.
 Please make sure you deleted the cluster.
-It's better to delete any resources in AWS if you don't need to operate it for a long time or just created it for learning.
+It's better to delete any resources in AWS if you don't need to operate it for a long time or if you just created it for learning.